Keweenaw Heritage Sites

 Delaware Copper Mine

-This privately-owned mine site provides tours of one of the oldest underground copper mines on the Keweenaw Peninsula.
+At Delaware Mine, visitors can take a self-guided tour of one of the oldest underground copper mines on the Keweenaw Peninsula.

 Location: Off U.S. Highway 41, 12 miles south of Copper Harbor